openshift/enhancements/enhancements/ingress/haproxy-router-compression.md

 [HAProxy compression documentation](https://www.haproxy.com/documentation/hapee/latest/load-balancing/compression/)
 are listed below.

-### Compression algorithms supported by HAProxy
-- deflate: applies deflate compression with zlib format.
-Not recommended in combination with raw-deflate
-- gzip: applies gzip compression
-- identity: does not alter content at all; used for debugging purposes only
-- raw-deflate: applies deflate compression without zlib wrapper.
-May be used as an alternative to deflate

 ### Compression types
-MIME types to apply compression to, read from the Content-Type response header field.
-If not set, HAProxy Enterprise tries to compress all responses that are not compressed by the server.
+MIME types to apply compression to,  are read from the Content-Type response header field.
+If a MIME type is not set, HAProxy tries to compress all responses that are not compressed by the server.
+Therefore, at least one MIME type is required in the `HTTPCompressionPolicy`.
+We consider the fact that cluster admins may want to create and use their own MIME type, but the allowed set of characters is defined in a kubebuilder validation pattern  of `"[a-zA-Z0-9\\+-;= ]+/([a-zA-Z0-9\\\+-;= ]+|\\*)"`, to allow a token of alphanumeric plus "_-;= " followed by "/" followed by another alphanumeric token of the same pattern, or "*", the wildcard character.

-### Process-level directives
-**maxcomprate**: sets the maximum per-process input compression rate to <number> kilobytes per second.
-For each session, if the maximum is reached, the compression level will be decreased during the session.
-If the maximum is reached at the beginning of a session, the session will not compress at all.
-If the maximum is not reached, the compression level will be increased up to tune.comp.maxlevel.
-A value of zero means there is no limit, this is the default value.

-**maxcompcpuusage**: sets the maximum CPU usage HAProxy Enterprise can reach before stopping the compression for new requests or decreasing the compression level of current requests.
-It works like maxcomprate but measures CPU usage instead of incoming data bandwidth.
-The value is expressed in percent of the CPU used by HAProxy Enterprise.
-In case of multiple processes (nbproc > 1), each process manages its individual usage.
-A value of 100 (the default) disables the limit.
-Setting a lower value will prevent the compression work from slowing the whole process down and from introducing high latencies.

-**tune.comp.maxlevel**: sets the maximum compression level.
-The compression level affects CPU usage during compression.
-Each session using compression initializes the compression algorithm with this value.
-The default is 1.

 ### Open Questions
+n/a

 ### Test Plan
-- Unit tests will validate that HTTP compression directives appear in the `frontend`/`backend` sections of the HAProxy template when it is properly configured in a route.
+- Unit tests will validate
+  - that at least one HTTP compression MIME type exists and any listed MIME types adhere to the correct pattern
-- Unit tests will validate that the HTTP compression directive appears in the `defaults` section of the HAProxy template when it is properly configured on the IngressController spec.
+  - that the HTTP compression directive appears in the `defaults` section of the HAProxy template when it is enabled and properly configured on the IngressController spec
+  - that a downgrade to version 4.9 (or version previous to feature implementation version) will not retain the compression configuration of 4.10 (the environment variables should no longer be exposed)
-- E2e tests will validate that the IngressController spec accepts and enables compression in the `defaults` section of the generated haproxy.cfg
+- E2e tests will validate
+  - that the IngressController spec accepts and enables compression in the `defaults` section of the generated haproxy.cfg
+  - that only requested MIME types receive compression

 Note that HAProxy Enterprise **disables** HTTP compression when:
 - The request does not advertise a supported compression algorithm in the "Accept-Encoding" header